thunderbird/addons-server/docs/topics/install/deprecated/installation.rst

 Contact
 -------

-Come talk to us on irc://irc.mozilla.org/amo if you have questions, issues, or compliments.
+Visit https://www.thunderbird.net/get-involved/#communication if you have questions, issues, or compliments.